Hannalysis/100DaysOfCode/README.md

 multiple occasions which container had what in it, and whether I had worded it correctly inside the stylesheet (as my labelling had become a little inconsistent).
 This is something I will pay more attention to in future projects going forward.

   ------------

+   --- Day 10 ---
+ 2024-10-26

+ I wanted a well-earnt break from CSS, so I started today with reading and watching some python tutorials.
+My first takeaway was knowing and understanding the 4 different types of API calls/HTTP request types:

+Get - _requests.get()_ Ask --> Response

+Post - _requests.post()_ Send data --> Response (mainly confirmation)

+Put - _requests.put()_ Update data --> Response (mainly confirmation)

+Delete - _requests.delete()_ Delete data --> Response (mainly confirmation)

+Outside of this, I came across the  _strftime()_ method.
+This converts a date & time object into a readable format by passing in a string, which is an essential tool for future python projects, especially for any data analysis.